dedoussis/asynction/README.md

 1. Listens for all events defined in the given spec, returning fake acknowledgements where applicable.
 1. Periodically emits events containing payloads of fake data, for the clients to listen on.

-The fake data generation is fueled by [Faker](https://faker.readthedocs.io/en/master/), hence the use of the mock server functionality requires the installation of extra dependecies: `pip install asynction[mock]`
+The fake data generation is fueled by [Faker](https://faker.readthedocs.io/en/master/) and [Hypothesis](https://hypothesis.readthedocs.io/en/latest/), hence the use of the mock server functionality requires the installation of extra dependecies: `pip install asynction[mock]`

 To make the fake generated data more realistic, one may attach faker providers to the string schemata of their spec using the [format](https://json-schema.org/understanding-json-schema/reference/string.html#format) keyword of JSON Schema: